tbrowder/Date-Utils/README.md

   * `days-in-week1`

-    Given the starting day-of-the-week (*DoW*) for a calendar week and the DoW of the first Date of the month, this routine returns the number of days remaining in that first calendar week.
-See the discussion of the methodology used in **Notes** below.
+    Given the starting day-of-the-week (DoW) for a calendar week and the DoW of the first Date of the month, this routine returns the number of days remaining in that first calendar week.

         subset DoW of Int where { 0 < $_ < 8 }
         sub days-in-week1(
-            DoW $cal-week-start-dow = 7, # range 1..7, default is usual US practice
+            DoW $cal-week-start-dow = 7, # range 1..7, default is US practice
             DoW $first-dow,
             :$debug,
             --> DoW